U.S. Army Field Manual 30-31B: History

-Covert Action Information Bulletin concluded that "It is hard to imagine that the document is not genuine.
-The format, style and classification stampings appear consistent with other military supplements, and the document is filled with authentic military phraseology...If it is a forgery, why did a high Embassy official describe its publication as 'inopportune'?"
+Over the next two years, various European magazines ran stories on it, including the Spanish Triunfo and El País, Italian L'Europeo and French Le Monde.
+The U.S. Embassy in Rome wrote a letter to the publisher of L'Europeo, Giovanni Valentini, saying it would be "inopportune" to publish the document.
+He published the manual and the diplomat's letter.
+The diplomat responded that it was a fake.
+In 1979, the Covert Action Information Bulletin concluded: "It is hard to imagine that the document is not genuine.
+The format, style and classification stampings appear consistent with other military supplements, and the document is filled with authentic military phraseology ...
+If it is a forgery, why did a high Embassy official describe its publication as 'inopportune'?"